-Aida Maria was built in Ecuador and is custom made for island cruising.
-She has been cruising around the Galapagos Islands since 1997 and offers a comfortable and leisurely cruising experience.
+Aida Maria was built in Ecuador and is custom made for Galapagos islands wildlife holiday cruising.
+She has been cruising around the Galapagos Islands since 1997 and offers a comfortable and leisurely vacation cruising experience.

-She can accommodate up to sixteen passengers within her 8 double cabins, all of which are equipped with private en-suite facilities, air conditioning and external deck.
+The Aida Maria motor yacht can accommodate up to sixteen passengers within her 8 double cabins, all of which are equipped with private en-suite facilities, air conditioning and access to external deck.

-She has a spacious sun deck, providing the perfect spot to observe the local wildlife and soak up the equatorial sun.
+Aida Maria has a spacious sun deck, providing the perfect spot to observe the dramatic scenery of the Galapagos, seabirds and watch for marine life to surface.
 There is an interior buffet and dining area which serves up delicious local specialities and international cuisine.
-There is an additional social area comprising a well equipped bar, TV and VCR, stereo and library.
+There is an additional social area comprising a well equipped bar, TV and DVD player, stereo and library.

-Aida Maria is a great choice for those interested in exploring the islands and waters of the Galapagos making use of her onboard snorkeling gear.
+Aida Maria is a great choice for those interested in exploring the islands and waters of the Galapagos making use of her onboard snorkel gear.

 Please note that these itineraries are subject to change without notice due to seasonal changes, last minute weather conditions and the decision of the Galapagos National Park authority.